 6.3.3 The graph below shows the level of external debt currently forecast against the Capital Financing Requirement.
 This chart makes assumptions included in the Executive's budget regarding the use of external borrowing.
-However, funding of capital expenditure could change, for example, if additional assets are sold generating capital receipts.
+However, funding of capital expenditure could change, for example, if additional assets are sold generating capital receipts or expenditure requirements change.
 Therefore, this chart could be subject to change in the future.
 This shows that external debt is not forecast to rise above the authorised limit over the next five years.
 However, this is predicated on the assumption that capital receipts can be generated that will be used to fund some of the capital expenditure requirements identified.
-Should these receipts not be achieved, then then the use of borrowing will need to be re-examined.
-The Medium Term Financial Plan assumes that external borrowing will be undertaken for major capital schemes such as the leisure development and Gateway 44, however, due to potential capital receipts being realised, the CFR does not increase to the same extent, so reduced amounts of external borrowing may be able to be taken should these receipts be realised.
-This would ease pressure on the revenue budget through reduced borrowing costs and would also reduce the overall level of indebtedness and ensure the Council is not in a position where it borrows more that it requires.
-These areas will be closely monitored prior to any external borrowing being undertaken.
+Should these receipts not be achieved, then then the use of borrowing will need to be reexamined.
+The Medium-Term Financial Plan assumes that external borrowing will be undertaken to support expenditure on major capital schemes.
+These areas will be closely monitored prior to any further external borrowing being undertaken.

-Maturity structure of any fixed rate borrowing during 2018/19 Upper limit Lower limit
+Maturity structure of any fixed rate borrowing during 2022/23 Upper Lower

+limit limit

 Under 12 months 100% 0%

 12 months and within 24 months 100% 0%

 24 months and within 5 years 100% 0%

 5 years and within 10 years 100% 0%

 10 years and above 100% 0%

-6.3.4 In respect of its external debt, it is recommended that the Council approves the above authorised limit for its total external debt, gross of investments, for the next three financial years.
+- 6.3.4 In respect of its external debt, it is recommended that the Council approves the authorised limits as outlined above for its total external debt, gross of investments, for the next three financial years.
 The limit separately identifies borrowing from other long-term liabilities such as finance leases.
 The Council will be asked to approve these limits and to delegate authority to the Corporate Director of Finance and Resources, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long-term liabilities in accordance with option appraisal and best value for money.
-Any such change would be reported to the next available Council meeting.
+Any such change would be reported to the next available Council meeting. - 6.3.5 The authorised limit is consistent with the authority's current commitments, plans and proposals for capital expenditure and it's financing.
+However, the overall authorised limit is not to be exceeded without prior Council approval.

-- 6.3.5 The authorised limit is consistent with the authority's current commitments, plans and proposals for capital expenditure and it's financing.
-However, the overall authorised limit is not to be exceeded without prior Council approval. - 6.3.6 In setting the Authorised Limit consideration should be made to the chart below which demonstrates the level of indebtedness against the Council's overall asset base (i.e. its gearing).
+6.3.6 In setting the Authorised Limit consideration should be made to the chart below which demonstrates the level of indebtedness against the Council's overall asset base (i.e. its gearing).